Skip to Content

 The project in part calls for a community-focused balance between pedestrian and vehicle access, including narrow travel lanes and a suggested speed for any type of vehicle of 20 miles per hour or less.
 The main road users will be transit, service vehicles, cyclists and emergency responders.

-It does not clear call for cars to return to State Street for normal commuter patterns or to see the storefronts while driving by.
+It does not clearly call for cars to return to State Street for normal commuter patterns or to see the storefronts while driving by.
 The main corridors remain the cross streets along with Chapala St. and Anacapa St.

 Analysts say to make these changes would cost the city millions of dollars per block.